dhuydo/DataSciencePortfolio/MachineLearningProject/time-series-sales/README.md

 ![](../images/offholidays_predict.png)

 We added holidays feature as a predictor, but unfortunately the RMSE raised till 90.1358.
+It seems like the holidays do not affect all products; the future work will related to explore the effect of holidays on some specific categories.
+For current situation, we temporarily remove it from our training data.

 ![](../images/holidays_predict.png)